-One major reason for choosing 4-5 June 2005 for generating simulated GOES-R ABI radiances was the large outbreak of significant severe weather reports across the central United States, from the Western Great Lakes southwest across portions of the Missouri and Mississippi Valleys into Oklahoma and northern Texas (Figure 2).
+One major reason for choosing 4-5 June 2005 for generating simulated GOES-R ABI radiance's was the large outbreak of significant severe weather reports across the central United States, from the Western Great Lakes southwest across portions of the Missouri and Mississippi Valleys into Oklahoma and northern Texas (Figure 2).

-The synoptic setup for 12 UTC 4 June 2005 had a large-scale upper-level trough over the Rocky Mountains/northern Plains and an upper level ridge over the eastern US from the eastern Great Lakes south into the Appalachians.
+The synoptic setup for 12 UTC 4 June 2005 had a large-scale upper level trough over the Rocky Mountains/northern Plains and an upper level ridge over eastern US from the eastern Great Lakes south into the Appalachians.
 Within the upper-level trough, there were two noticeable short waves, one over eastern Nebraska/northwestern Missouri and another over northern New Mexico at 12 UTC 4 June 2005 (Figure 3).
 At the surface at 12 UTC, a broad area of low pressure was centered over South Dakota into Nebraska.
 A cold front/dry line extended south through central Kansas into western Oklahoma and western Texas.
 Further northeast, a warm front developed/sharpened later in the morning into the afternoon hours east from the area of low pressure across central Minnesota, central and southern Wisconsin into northern Illinois (Figure 4).

 By early afternoon, an early morning convective complex associated with the lead short wave began to intensify and became severe over northern Illinois and southern Wisconsin.
 Ahead of the lead short wave, now over northern Illinois/southern Wisconsin, heating continued over central and northeastern Wisconsin and severe thunderstorm development continued into the afternoon and evening hours.
 Further south along the cold front/dry line, sunshine allowed for ample heating.
-This heating, combined with the second short wave, led to explosive severe thunderstorm development from southwestern Iowa/southeastern Nebraska southward into Oklahoma and northern Texas by mid to late afternoon.
+This combined with the second short wave, lead to explosive severe thunderstorm development from southwestern lowa/southeastern Nebraska southward into Oklahoma and northern Texas by mid to late afternoon.
 The severe thunderstorms continued into the overnight hours and into early June 5 as a broken squall line.

+The GOES-R ABI simulated radiance's depict a very realistic data set of rapidly developing severe convection.
 While the simulation quite accurately developed convection in both time and space, the exact placement and timing of thunderstorm development is not important for this exercise.
-The importance of this simulation is the creation of a realistic set of radiances for a convective outbreak, which can be used for training and preparing for the GOES-R ABI.
+The importance of this simulation is the realistic set of radiance's for a convective outbreak, which is being used for training and preparation for GOES-R ABI.